Bob Hunter worked for Ontario Hydro for 22 years. He later became a researcher/writer for the Christian Research

 Whenever it was time for the kids to come indoors for the evening you'd hear the mothers shouting out the door for their sons or daughters to come in.
 Since the Canyon was so small their voices would carry throughout the community, so there was little excuse for not heading for home!

 Starting around 1956 television arrived in the Canyon.
 I think the Beamish family were the first to have a set and gradually a few others bought them, including the Hunters.
 We had a black and white Viking television purchased from Eaton's catalogue, very similar to the one shown here.
 There was only one television station, that being CFCL in Timmins, which was owned by J. Conrad Lavigne.
 The picture was snowy and we considered ourselves lucky if we could see the hockey puck on the ice during a hockey game.
-Other shows of the 50s and 60s included Razzle Dazzle, The Friendly Giant, Chez Helene, Front Page Challenge, Ed Sullivan, Red Skelton, Perry Mason and my favourite - when I managed to sneak into the living room to watch it - the Twilight Zone!
+Other shows of the 50s and 60s included Razzle Dazzle, The Forest Rangers, The Friendly Giant, Chez Helene, Front Page Challenge, Ed Sullivan, Red Skelton, Perry Mason and my favourite - when I managed to sneak into the living room to watch it - the Twilight Zone!
 In the early days it was common for people to drop in to the homes of those with TV sets to watch a show.

 Being a company town, the homes were owned by Ontario Hydro.
 It wasn't uncommon for families to move from one house to another during their years there.
 If family sizes changed, or one family wanted a smaller house while another family wanted a larger one, the thing to do was to change houses.

-The first house I lived in was on top of a hill - but we had to share the house with the mice!
+The first house I lived in was on top of a hill near the water tower - but we had to share the house with the mice!
 During the seventeen years there we lived in four different houses.